unstoppabledomains/live-docs/src/login-with-unstoppable/developer-integration.md

 description: >-
-  This page reviews the developer integration of the Login with Unstoppable feature, which allows dApps to authenticate users and collect both public and permissioned info shared by the user.
+  This page reviews the developer integration of the Login with Unstoppable feature, which allows dApps to authenticate users and collect both public and permissioned information shared by the user.
 ---

 # Developer Integration

-Login with Unstoppable integration only takes four steps. dApp uses Unstoppable Domain’s [UAuth Library](https://github.com/unstoppabledomains/uauth) for the integration.
+Integrating Login with Unstoppable is a four step process.
+It is highly recommended to use Unstoppable Domain’s [UAuth Library](https://github.com/unstoppabledomains/uauth) to simplify the integration.

-Developers can use the working [example SPA application](https://github.com/unstoppabledomains/uauth/tree/main/examples/spa/src) to help kickstart their development.
+Developers can use the working [example single page application](https://github.com/unstoppabledomains/uauth/tree/main/examples/spa/src) to help kickstart their development.

 ## Step 1: Submit an Application to Use the Login Feature